 As much as we recommend you embrace the natural and best way to absorb vitamin D by spending time outdoors, we sometimes lead busy lives that rob us of those opportunities.
 At Next|Health, we can help through our robust new VIT D intramuscular injection.
 IM’s are a quick and effective method to boost your levels, depending on your specific needs and deficiencies.
 We also recommend our Next|Health Vitamin D Supplement to help maintain your Vitamin D level.

-Dr Darshan Shah is a physician, surgeon, entrepreneur and considered by many to be the "Doctor of the Future".
-His passion is educating the public on the newest technologies in health, wellness, and looking and feeling your best!
+Dr. Darshan Shah is a physician, surgeon, entrepreneur, and is considered by many to be the "Doctor of the Future."
+His passion is educating the public on the newest technologies in health & wellness and how to look and feel your best!